ClickHouse/clickhouse-java/clickhouse-cli-client/README.md

 # ClickHouse Command-line Client

+Note: clickhouse-cli-client package planed to be deprecated from version 0.6.0

 This is a thin wrapper of ClickHouse native command-line client.
 It provides an alternative way to communicate with ClickHouse, which might be of use when you prefer:

 - TCP/native protocol over HTTP or gRPC